boutell/tome/README.md

 * Type stuff
 * Move around with arrow keys
+* Control-up and Control-down for Page Up and Page Down, or Control-O and Control-P on Mac
 * Keyboard select by pressing ESC, then moving around with arrow keys (can press ESC again if you change your mind)
 * Cut, copy, paste with control-X, control-C, control-V